easySuite/easyddb_editorial_base/modules/easyddb_editorial_base_custom_css/README.md

-easyDDB Editorial Base Custom CSS
+easyOPAC Editorial Base Custom CSS
 ==========

 This module adds text field into section creation form, in this field you can write some CSS which will affect style of section landing page.

 ## Requirements:
-easyDDB Editorial Base module should be enabled.
+easyOPAC Editorial Base module should be enabled.

 ## Configuration:
 Enable module on @/admin/modules page list.